Kentucky Crafted Artists Exhibit at Philadelphia Buyers Market

-FRANKFORT, Ky. – Six Kentucky Crafted businesses are marketing their work in the Kentucky Arts Council's booth at the Philadelphia Buyers Market of American Craft, Feb.
-12 – 15, 2010.
+FRANKFORT, Ky. – Six Kentucky Crafted businesses marketed their work in the Kentucky Arts Council's booth at the Philadelphia Buyers Market of American Craft, August 1-3, 2009.

 The Buyers Market of American Craft is the nation's largest wholesale trade show of American craft, providing artists a professional venue to build relationships with qualified wholesale craft buyers.
-Typically 1,500 artists exhibit at the show; more than 9,000 buyers attend from across the United States and Canada.
+Approximately 1,500 artists exhibited to more than 9,000 buyers from across the United States and Canada.

-Kentucky Crafted is a program of the Kentucky Arts Council that enables Kentucky artists to reach regional, national and international markets through state-sponsored wholesale and retail promotional venues.
-Acceptance into the program is based on artistic excellence in design and technique, originality (or authenticity for traditional work) and marketability.
-There are currently 485 juried visual and craft artists in the Kentucky Crafted program.
+Kentucky Crafted is a program of the Kentucky Arts Council that enables Kentucky artists and craftspeople to reach regional, national and international markets through state-sponsored wholesale and retail promotional venues.
+Acceptance into the program is based on artistic excellence in design and technique, originality (or authenticity for traditional work), and marketability.
+There are currently 509 juried visual and craft artists in the Kentucky Crafted program.

 The Kentucky Arts Council also sponsors its own trade show, Kentucky Crafted: The Market.
-This award winning annual wholesale/retail marketplace brings more than 250 exhibitors of traditional and contemporary fine art and craft, books, music, DVDs and specialty food products to South Wing B of the Kentucky Exposition Center in Louisville, Ky., on March 4-7, 2010.
-For more information about Kentucky Crafted: The Market 2010, go to www.kycraft.ky.gov
+This award winning annual wholesale/retail marketplace, produced by the Kentucky Arts Council, brings over 250 exhibitors of traditional and contemporary fine art and craft, books, musical recordings, films and specialty food products to South Wing B of the Kentucky Exposition Center, Louisville, Ky., on March 4-7, 2010.
+For more information about Kentucky Crafted: The Market 2010, go to: www.kycraft.ky.gov

 The Kentucky Arts Council, the state arts agency, creates opportunities for Kentuckians to value, participate in and benefit from the arts.
 Kentucky Arts Council funding is provided by the Kentucky General Assembly and the National Endowment for the Arts.

-NOTE TO EDITORS: Contact information and a brief description of the artists' products are listed below.
-Print quality photos are available upon request to email@example.com.
+NOTE TO EDITORS: Contact information and a brief description of their products are listed below.
+Print quality photos available upon request to email@example.com.

 Marianne Brown Pottery